Indoxyl: Preparation

 In nature indoxyl is derived from indican, which is a glycoside.
 The hydrolysis of indican yields β-D-glucose and indoxyl.

 Indigo dye is a product of the mild oxidation of indoxyl.

-Indoxyl can be found in urine and is titrated with Obermayer's reagent, which is a dilute solution of ferric chloride (FeCl_{3}) in hydrochloric acid (HCl).
+Indoxyl can be found in urine, when associated with indoxyl sulfate, a cardiotoxin, which is detected by titration with Obermayer's reagent, which is a dilute solution of ferric chloride (FeCl_{3}) in hydrochloric acid (HCl).